What can we expect on a typical day?

 Age should not be a factor.
 Our groups often include paddlers in their seventies.
 We paddle together as a group and our speed is determined by the slowest paddler.
 Typically we average 4 km. per hour when headwinds are mild.
 This is flat water paddling with a very little current.

 We get on the water early enough each day to avoid headwinds that usually pick up around noon.
 Early starts also get us to our daily destination early enough to stretch our legs and visit the area.
 The guides appreciate help getting boats and equipment on and off the water.
-Our kayaks are very stable, seaworthy expedition single models.
-Tandem kayaks are available on request.
+Our kayaks are very stable, seaworthy expedition single and tandem models.

 Where will we be staying and eating?